Disclaimer: I do not own the wonderful world of Harry Potter.

 She leaned against the building, closing her eyes.
 She hadn't had a proper night's sleep since Luna's birthday.
 If it wasn't her own anxiety keeping her from closing her eyes, it was the landscapes she drifted into when she finally gave in.

 Ginny had been up for more than one sunrise last week.
-I'm going to the apothecary tomorrow, she told herself so that she could pick up some supplies and brew her own Dreamless Sleep draught.
+I'm going to the apothecary tomorrow, she told herself so that she could pick up some supplies to brew a Dreamless Sleep draught.

 The sound of students walking by started to lull her into a quiet daze.
 She was practically asleep on her feet when the memory of Diagon Alley resurfaced.
 Ginny could practically hear the sound of the glass shattering from the explosion in Ollivander's.